nothingmn/AthosIoT/GettingStarted.md

 5.3.
 We set the "Country Code" to Canada.
 It is recommended that you do change this value to your country.

 ###	AthosIoT.Web
+This is found on port 80 of the Hub.
+This is the main page to manage the node Wifi settings, and to rename the Nodes and Node-Relays.
+It also allows you to perform actions on all the nodes, such as Update Firmware (OTA), Delete, Ping, Reset, Wipe, All On, All Off and individual Relay On/Off.
 ####		WebSocket, and tie in with node-red
+The UI is tied back to the Hubs Node-Red instance via a single websocket ("ui").
+The UI tab in the Hub Node-Red demonstrates the (mess) that allows for all bi-directinal communication.
 ####		An overview of the user interface
+Main UI Components include:
+1. Configure Node Wifi
+   1. Purpose: To set the Node Wifi Settings
+2. Manage Devices
+   1. Purpose: To manage the devices, and command/control
+3. Manage firmware
+   1. Purpose: To delete and upload new .bin firmware files for OTA.
+   2. Use the "Firmware" button on the "Manage Devies" UI to push a build directly to the Node.
 ###	Enclosures
 ####		Raspberry PI
 ####		NodeMCU